Boston Evening Traveller: Later years

 In the 1900s, the paper was headquartered at 76 Summer Street (c.
 1902–1912).
-In 1912 the Herald bought the Traveler and merged the papers into the Boston Traveler and Evening Herald, now published from the Heralds facility at 171 Tremont Street.
+In 1912 the Herald bought the Traveler and merged the papers into the Boston Traveler and Evening Herald, now published from the Herald's facility at 171 Tremont Street.
 From 1914 to 1918, future Territory of Alaska Governor and U.S. Senator Ernest Gruening served as the paper's managing editor.
 In 1928, the new owners moved the paper away from Republican politics by dropping the editorial page and replacing it with a "People's Forum".
 The morning Herald and the evening Traveler were published until 1967, when, due to declining circulation, they were combined into a morning newspaper known as the Herald-Traveler.